Catechism on Capital Punishment

 Our friend who disagrees with the changes to §2267 is not in a position to be excluded from communion for several reasons:

-- Holding an opinion (on anything) is not a mortal sin.
-Unconfessed mortal sin is the only reason a Catholic should not take communion.
+1. Holding an opinion (on anything) is not a mortal sin.
+Unconfessed mortal sin is the only reason a Catholic is forbidden to take communion.
 It must meet these conditions (1) objectively grave action (2) full knowledge (3) full consent to do the action